kendallm360/cocktail-lounge/README.md

 * Collabrotive learning environment
 * Lighthouse accessibility score of 100
 * No errors showing in Wave
-* Full tabbable in tabbally
+* Full tabbable in tabba11y

 ### Challenges
 * Some initial struggle implementing TypeScript without Hooks